The In-Between: Is a life on the road a life without a home?

 But for me it is something else: I do not belong to one single place.
 I belong where I can connect deeply with people or nature.
 I belong where I can work in or for nature.
 I belong to places where rhythm exists — dance, drumming, music.
 I belong to communities with laughter, empathy, and support.

 And since my time in Istanbul, I have also discovered another place where I belong: spaces of artistic expression.
 Galleries, museums, colorful walls, creative environments.
 Art is another way of moving emotions.
 Dancing to music, playing instruments, allowing yourself to be seen and perceived — these are things I learned in Istanbul.
+That discovery became another pillar in my life.

 For a long time I was a very rational, left-brained scientific mind, trying to control and understand everything through scientific explanations and logic.
 Now I am gradually integrating the other side of myself — the emotional, intuitive, and creative side of the brain.
 Another in-between.